ShweataNHegde/shweata-hegde-blog/content/posts/catch-up-2025/index.md

 ## ELM Immersion Week (2025-02-20 to 2025-03-01)
 The immersion was not so stressful.
 We worked mainly on design of the board game and aesthetic.
 Slow but steady progress.
 Nothing too fancy.
 I tried but failed preparing for Chevening.
 I also tried drafting my Inlaks application, and could not make much progress on it either.
 It is what it is.

-NThat covers it all, I think.
+That covers it all, I think.
 It took me roughly an hour to write, not too bad.
 Not many images to add.
 Might find some later.